 Irrespective of this, the application for approval of the clinical trial must be submitted to the competent ethics committee.
 The Federal Ministry of Social Affairs, Health, Care and Consumer Protection is currently working on more detailed national regulations for clinical trials of veterinary medicinal products.

-Definition: clinical trials of veterinary medicinal products are studies intended to investigate, under field conditions, the safety or efficacy of an investigational product/animal medicinal product under normal conditions of animal husbandry or in the context of normal veterinary practice for the purpose of obtaining a marketing authorization or the amendment of such an authorization.
+Definition: clinical trials of veterinary medicinal products are studies intended to investigate, under field conditions, the safety or efficacy of an investigational product/animal medicinal product under normal conditions of animal husbandry or in the context of normal veterinary practice for the purpose of obtaining a marketing authorisation or the amendment of such an authorisation.